-Fish ulcers are usually caused by bacterial infections.
+Bacterial infections usually cause fish ulcers.
 Ordinarily, many bacteria are already present in a healthy aquarium and cause no harm to healthy fish.
 However, once the fish become stressed by adverse environmental conditions or poor water quality, they become vulnerable to attack by the bacteria, which may cause ulcers.

 As soon as you suspect that your betta has developed an ulcer, remove him from the main aquarium and place him into your quarantine tank.

 Even if the ulcer clears up, fungal infections frequently follow.
-So, it’s vital that you carry out frequent water changes for two to three weeks following the successful treatment of the ulcers.
+So, you must carry out frequent water changes for two to three weeks following the successful treatment of the ulcers.